 In April 2019, all outstanding indebtedness and accrued interest under the BSC Agreement converted into shares of our Series G-1 preferred stock.
-At December 31, 2019, we retained the ability to draw up to an additional \$6.0 million under the BSC Agreement until the maturity date in May 2022.
-We terminated the BSC Agreement in January 2020, which terminated all of our obligations under the BSC Agreement except the indemnity obligation thereunder, which by their terms survive the facility.
+We retain the ability to draw up to an additional \$6.0 million under the BSC Agreement until the maturity date in May 2022, subject to customary conditions to borrowing including a bringdown of representations and warranties, compliance with restrictive covenants and that no event of default be ongoing.